tommylovell/raspberry-split/README.md

 not 4000 bytes.
 1MB IS 1024*1024 bytes, 1048576, not 1000000 bytes.
 Etcetera.
 I’ll stop pontificating now.

-the program that follows has only been tested on disks that are “Sector size (logical/physical): 512 bytes / 512 bytes”.
+The program that follows has only been tested on disks that are “Sector size (logical/physical): 512 bytes / 512 bytes”.
 Sorry.
 It’s cheap.
 I’m lazy.
 And I don’t have a 4096 logical sector size disk.